MihneaTs1/younihack/README.md

-# CyberHack 2025 Registration App
+# YouniHack 2025 Registration App

-This project is a full-stack registration system for the CyberHack 2025 event.
+This project is a full-stack registration system for the YouniHack 2025 event.
 It features a React frontend and a Node.js/Express backend that stores registrations in CSV files and handles email confirmation.

 ## Features